Bernie Marsden: Whitesnake

 After Paice Ashton Lord folded, in 1978, Marsden formed a new band with former Deep Purple vocalist David Coverdale and guitarist Micky Moody.
-The band started as David Coverdale's Whitesnake, which then became Whitesnake.
-Marsden played on the first EP, first five albums and a live album: Snakebite (1978), Trouble (1978), Lovehunter (1979), Ready & Willing (1980), Live In The Heart Of The City (1980), Come An' Get It (1981) and Saints & Sinners (1982), contributing many of the songs with David Coverdale and sometimes Moody.
-Marsden and Coverdale went on to create Whitesnake's anthem "Here I Go Again" in 1982, a song that sold many millions all over the world.
-Both writers have received many awards for the song.
-As of 2018, the song has been counted at six million US radio plays.
+The band started as David Coverdale's White Snake, which then became Whitesnake.
+Marsden played on the first EP, first five albums and a live album: Snakebite (1978), Trouble (1978), Lovehunter (1979), Ready an' Willing (1980), Live... in the Heart of the City (1980), Come an' Get It (1981) and Saints & Sinners (1982), contributing many of the songs with David Coverdale and sometimes Moody.
+Marsden and Coverdale went on to create Whitesnake's anthem "Here I Go Again" in 1982.

 Post-Whitesnake bands

 Following his departure from Whitesnake, Marsden formed a short-lived band called Bernie Marsden's SOS.
 Not long after, Bernie Marsden formed the band Alaska with Robert Hawthorne on vocals and Richard Bailey on keyboards.
 Alaska released two melodic rock albums in two years, Heart of the Storm (1984) and The Pack (1985), before splitting.
 In 1986, he put together MGM with former Whitesnake members Neil Murray and his replacement guitarist in Whitesnake Mel Galley.
 The band, briefly, also included former Toto vocalist, Bobby Kimball.
-Recordings were made but still remain unreleased.
+Recordings were made but remain unreleased.